emqx/cloud-docs/en_US/rule_engine/rule_engine_save_dynamodb.md

 * A deployment (EMQX Cluster) has been created on EMQX Cloud.

 * For professional deployment users: Please complete the creation of a [VPC Peering Connection](../deployments/security_features_and_settings/vpc_peering.md) first.
-All IPs mentioned below refer to the resource's intranet IP.
+All IPs mentioned below refer to the resource's internal network IP.

 * For basic deployment users: No VPC Peering Connection is required.
 All IPs mentioned below refer to the resource's public IP.